 Our code returns: False.
 This code has successfully flipped the value of “loyalty_card”.
 If loyalty_card was False, it would turn to True.
 In this example, loyalty_card was True so it inverted to False.

-The if not keywords check whether an expression returns False.
-That’s one of the great things about the
+The Python if not keywords check whether an expression returns False.
+If an expression returns False, the if statement executes.
+Otherwise, the program does not execute the if statement.

 We are going to build a tool that checks if a customer is not a loyalty card holder at a clothing store.
 First, let’s declare whether the customer has a loyalty card: